Has my dog got anorexia?

 - try different brands of pet food

-- try hand feeding and check that his nose is clean (the smell of the food helps to stimulate their appetite)
+- check your dog’s nose is clean (the smell of food may help stimulate their appetite)

-Avoid giving your dog bones; substitute a nylon chew toy instead.
+Substitute bones with a nylon chew toy.
 Neutering your dog at an early age will also prevent the growth of the prostate, which can lead to constipation.